dmfay/massive-js/docs/options.md

 });
 ```

-## Keyset Pagination
+### Keyset Pagination

 When query results are meant to be displayed to a user, it's often useful to retrieve and display them one page at a time.
-This is easily accomplished by setting `limit` to the page length and `offset` to the page length times the current page.
-However, as result sets grow larger, this method starts to perform poorly.
+This is easily accomplished by setting `limit` to the page length and `offset` to the page length times the current page (counting from zero).
+However, as result sets grow larger, this method starts to perform poorly as the first _n_ rows must be retrieved and discarded each time.

 Keyset pagination offers a trade: consistent performance, but you don't know how many pages there are.
-For more detailed technical information, see [Markus Winand's post on the topic](https://use-the-index-luke.com/sql/partial-results/fetch-next-page).
+It does require a slightly different user interface metaphor which avoids numbering and jumping to arbitrary pages, but the performance gains can be worth it.
+For a detailed technical breakdown, see [Markus Winand's post on the topic](https://use-the-index-luke.com/sql/partial-results/fetch-next-page).

 Although enabling keyset pagination is a matter of a single field, it does require some setup: